 Institute in numbers

-The headquarter of the Institute is hosted at the Polo Sant'Anna Valdera (PSV) established by the Scuola Sant’Anna, in 2002, as a 6,300 square meters surface research park, in the industrial town of Pontedera (by train: 15 minutes away from Pisa and 45 minutes from Florence).
+The headquarter of the BioRobotics Institute is hosted at the Polo Sant'Anna Valdera (PSV) established by the Sant’Anna School, in 2002, as a 6,300 square meters surface research park, in the industrial town of Pontedera (by train: 15 minutes away from Pisa and 45 minutes from Florence).
 The PSV is home of world class equipment for analysis, design and (micro-nano) fabrication as well as classrooms and a guest house.
-The PSV also hosts on its premises the Centre for Micro-BioRobotics of the Italian Institute of Technology (IIT@SSSA).
+The PSV also hosts on its premises the Centre for Micro-BioRobotics of the Italian Institute of Technology (IIT@SSSA) and some joint research with leading universities in Japan and Korea, which share education and research in areas of high technological content, as well as promoting and enhancing ideas and technologies.
 The PSV is open to visitors once a month.
 Other facilities of the Institute include the site in Peccioli, which hosts the Service robotics and ambient assisted living Laboratory and the site in Livorno hosting the Research Centre on sea technologies and marine robotics.

 Brief History of the Institute